Back To Search Results

 Routine safety precautions in high-velocity situations should be implemented, such as wearing a seatbelt while driving a car.
 Once the injury is sustained, patients should promptly present to a trauma center for evaluation.
 Patients who sustain both bone forearm fractures should be educated on the typical clinical course as well as the most common complications.
 The signs and symptoms of compartment syndrome should be discussed in detail.

-Often patients will be immobilized in a splint and are given follow-up at an orthopedic surgery clinic.
+Often, patients are immobilized in a splint and are given follow-up at an orthopedic surgery clinic.
 Splint care instructions should be provided, and the importance of follow-up should be stressed.
-Modifiable risk factors for complications should be addressed at the initial visit, including tobacco cessation if applicable.
+Modifiable complication risk factors should be addressed at the initial visit, including tobacco cessation.
 The patient should not be allowed to bear weight on the affected extremity, and if rehabilitation therapy with a physical therapist is necessary, that can be scheduled at this time.

 Enhancing Healthcare Team Outcomes

-Appropriate initial management by an interprofessional healthcare team of clinicians, specialists, nurses, and physical therapists, can make a significant difference in the long-term outcomes for patients who suffer from these fractures.
+Appropriate initial management by an interprofessional healthcare team of clinicians, specialists, nurses, and physical therapists can make a significant difference in the long-term outcomes for patients who suffer from these fractures.
 Antibiotics should be administered for open fractures as quickly as possible, and a thorough neurovascular and soft tissue assessment should be completed.
 If compartment syndrome is suspected, surgical consultation should be made immediately.
 An urgent closed reduction should then be performed, and medical clearance for surgery should be obtained when indicated.
 The importance of follow-up should be stressed, and detailed follow-up information should be provided to the patient.
-If the patient requires physical therapy, they must comply with their rehabilitation regimen to achieve maximum recovery.
+If patients require physical therapy, they must comply with their rehabilitation regimen to achieve maximum recovery.

 All care team members must engage in open communication with each other, particularly if any complications develop.
-Nurses are crucial resources in this effort, helping coordinate activities and referrals between specialists, the surgeon, and therapists.
-Thorough and updated record-keeping is also part of this communication strategy so all team members can access the latest patient status.
-This interprofessional team paradigm will yield the best patient results with the fewest adverse events.
-[Level 5]
+Clinicians are crucial resources in this effort, helping coordinate activities and referrals between specialists, surgeons, and therapists.
+Thorough and updated record-keeping is also part of this communication strategy so that all team members can access the latest patient status.
+This interprofessional team paradigm yields the best patient results with the fewest adverse events.

 References